Koba Julo began her career as an investigatory journalist for the Ramaxi-Central Showcast news program Dome Daily.

 Furious, Koba resigned her position at Pikalit Showcast, and announced her intention to release the session’s footage of Jyr resigning, on the interHive.
 Koba was brought before the First Office of the Committee, Ryo Uym, in 2214, and warned not to upload her piece; Koba did anyway.
 Her license to telecast was suspended, as well as her labor license to operate.
 Three days later, her kerma, now a Primepodas in the Axyrn, was killed in an alleged blaster-accident, in her home.
 Koba testified in the inquiry of her kermas death that her kerma never wore her blaster anywhere but in the Cloister, she always left it in the Cloister munitions room before going home.
 Koba uploaded the piece on Jyr, showing the citizenry that Jyr resigned with dignity, and why.

 After the Bizakaxi restored Koba’s labor license, she found herself unemployable.
 No one in Ramaxia wanted to cross Tee Banto for fear of being unduly punished.
 Koba relocated to Antarctica City, where she still had allies, and set about acquiring seed credit to finance her own broadcasting enterprise, independent of Committee oversight.
-When her channel was unable to obtain a distribution license, due to the interference of CM Tee Banto, Koba decided to forgo the BEB, and broadcast her content exclusively through Intragux.
+When her channel, Ramaxi Entertainment, was unable to obtain a distribution license from the Fourth Office, Koba decided to forgo the BEB, and broadcast her content exclusively through Intragux.
 Her decision to carry reality-based content, with celebrity news and sports, quickly found an audience among the Tenth Gen. Equipped with Filmarks, the maturing Eleventh-Gen’s constant viewership of entertainment on the interHive has made Channel RaMx a success.